NicolaFolchi/tuiterapp/README.md

 TODOS:

-Create my backend server so the application will sustain by itself (in progress) Develop the login/register capability.
+Create my backend server so the application will sustain by itself and develop the login/register capability (in progress).
 Publish and host the application.